2025 Trump Tariffs

 As the import and regulatory landscape continues to evolve with new executive orders, the information below is subject to change and may not always be current.
 For the latest updates, we recommend scheduling a trade consultation with our offices.

 In a significant shift in U.S. trade policy, the Trump administration has threatened and/or imposed new tariffs on imports from Mexico, Canada, and China.
 (Mexico and Canada tariffs have been delayed as of 3/6/25.)
 On 2/26/25, Trump indicated that tariffs on Canada & Mexico as well as “reciprocal tariffs” would all come into effect on 4/2/25.
 On 3/4/25, Chinese IEEPA (International Emergency Economic Powers Act) tariffs were increased to 20%, in addition to existing Section 301 duties.
+More recently a blanket worldwide 10% “reciprocal” tariff has been imposed with a 90 day pause on individual country specific tariff rates.

 As a leading provider of customs clearance services, New York Customs Brokers Inc. is closely monitoring these developments to help importers navigate the evolving regulatory landscape.